 DMR Key Biographies

-When Lloyd founded the firm in 1991, it was a three-person operation focused on designing exceptional schools and educational facilities.
-Over the years, he steadily added expert talent, enabling DMR to expand its capabilities to include architectural design for all market sectors, as well as advanced sustainable design and cutting-edge urban redevelopment planning.
+When Lloyd founded the firm in 1991, it was a three-person operation focused solely on designing exceptional schools and educational facilities.
+Over the years, he steadily added expert talent, enabling DMR to expand its capabilities, which now also includes architectural design for the corporate, commercial, higher education, residential, healthcare and public sectors, as well as advanced sustainable design and a thriving redevelopment and urban planning department.

 For 26 years, Lloyd has overseen DMR’s thousands of design and construction projects, which represent hundreds of millions of dollars in construction work.
-Among these projects are many that have had a great impact on the landscape of New Jersey, including the State’s first nature museum, the first school for the blind and the first LEED certified public school; Bergen County’s first brewery; the rail station that first brought train service to the Meadowlands; and the new High Tech High School, the $140 million high school in Hudson County, which upon completion, will be one of the most technologically-advanced schools in the country.
-Among the thousands of other projects are elementary schools, luxury lofts, downtown master plans, police stations, parks, modern offices, academic facilities, sports complexes, renovations to an elementary school forced to close following Superstorm Sandy and construction oversight of the much-anticipated American Dream project.
+Among these projects are many that have had a great impact on the landscape of New Jersey, including the State’s first nature museum, the first school for the blind and the first LEED certified public school; Bergen County’s first brewery; the rail station that first brought train service to the Meadowlands; and the new High Tech High School, the $140 million vocational/technical high school in Hudson County, which upon completion, will be one of the most technologically-advanced schools in the country.
+The thousands of other projects completed under Lloyd's direction demonstrate DMR's wide range of skills and services, and include sophisticated healthcare facilities, elementary schools, luxury lofts, downtown master plans, police stations, parks, modern offices, academic facilities, sports complexes, renovations to an elementary school forced to close following Superstorm Sandy and construction oversight of the much-anticipated American Dream project.

-With more than 55 years of experience, Lloyd is a leading architect, professionally registered across the country, and registered in Interior Design and Professional Planning in New Jersey.
-Individually, he has impressive design portfolio, which includes extensive international work, such as the 500 acre University in Kaduna, Nigeria valued at more than $500 million.
-He has won many awards for his design work, including “Outstanding Concrete Design”, “School of the Year”, “Outstanding Middle School” and Special Congressional Recognition.
+With more than 55 years of experience, Lloyd is a leading architect in his own right, professionally registered across the country, and registered in Interior Design and Professional Planning in New Jersey.
+Individually, his impressive portfolio of award-winning designs include many noteworthy projects, as well as extensive international work, such as the 500 acre University in Kaduna, Nigeria valued at more than $500 million.

-Under his leadership, Gregg is responsible for managing and directing the in-house team and sub-consultants to ensure outstanding client service and proper and efficient production of construction documents.
-This process includes planning and reviewing working drawings and specifications that will eventually make the design concept a reality, working with and reviewing construction and budget constraints, ensuring the design intent adheres to local building codes and construction administration.
+With more than 30 years of experience, Gregg ensures outstanding client service and the proper and efficient production of construction documents.
+This process includes reviewing working drawings and specifications; working with and reviewing construction and budget constraints; coordinating with DMR's production staff and outside consultants; and ensuring the design intent for a wide variety of projects adheres to local building codes.

 Gregg is a graduate of Syracuse University School with a Bachelor of Architecture degree.
-He is a registered architect in New Jersey and New York, with professional affiliations with the American Institute of Architects, New Jersey Society of Architects and Architects League of Northern New Jersey.
+He is a registered architect in New Jersey and New York.

-Charles Sarlo, Esq., Vice President and General Counsel of DMR Architects, has more than 30 years of legal and business experience in the corporate affairs of business entities as well as in the legal, technical and management fields of real estate development / redevelopment, environmental matters, engineering and construction.
+Charles Sarlo, Esq., Vice President, General Counsel and a Partner of DMR Architects, has more than 30 years of legal and business experience in the corporate affairs of business entities as well as in the legal, technical and management fields of real estate development / redevelopment, environmental matters, engineering and construction.
 His experience stems from his diverse background in law, engineering and finance.

 At DMR, Charles leads corporate strategic and tactical legal initiatives and provides senior management with effective advice on company strategies and their implementation.
 Charles handles all of the broad spectrum of legal affairs of the corporation including contracts, insurance, risk management and employment.
 In addition, he provides in-house expertise on land use and environmental issues to the architectural staff during land use planning and feasibility studies, which provides a value-added service to the clients of DMR.
 As a result of his background, he is an advocate to the public sector for the public-private partnership business model.

-In addition, Charles maintains a legal practice where he has two principal focuses: (i) land use, real estate, construction and environmental matters; and (ii) general corporate legal affairs for business entities.
+In addition, Charles maintains a legal practice where he has two principal focuses: land use, real estate, construction and environmental matters; and general corporate legal affairs for business entities.

 Appointed by three Governors, Charles has served as a member of the Board of Directors of the New Jersey Economic Development Authority (EDA) since 2004.
-He has served as the Chairman of the EDA’s Real Estate Committee since 2008 and currently serves / has served on the EDA’s Audit Committee, Policy Committee and Loan Review Committee.
+He has served as the Chairman of the EDA’s Real Estate Committee since 2008 and currently serves, or has served, on the EDA’s Audit Committee, Policy Committee and Loan Review Committee.